Flexor tendonitis of the elbow is a common issue that causes major dysfunction of the elbow and its surrounding tissues.

 Other causes of flexor tendonitis include acute damage such as impact from a projectile or falling on the elbow.
 These types of injuries usually lead to the rapid development of tendonitis as they not only impact the tendons but the bones and other muscles they connect to as well.
 As the tie between bone and muscle breaks down, symptoms develop into chronic issues.

 Diagnosing Flexor Tendonitis of the Elbow

 Flexor tendonitis shares symptoms with several elbow issues, so diagnosis is best done through a consultation with a trained physiologist.
 These doctors will use the patient’s medical history and lifestyle to identify potential causes of their elbow pain and typically move on to a physical examination or the use of medical imaging from there.

-MRIs, X-Rays, and CAT scans can give doctors an inside view of the soft tissues and bones within the elbow.
-From there they can examine the health of the soft tissue structures and identify points of damage in order to develop a treatment plan.
+MRIs, X-rays, and CAT scans can give doctors an inside view of the soft tissues and bones within the elbow.
+From there they can examine the health of the soft tissue structures and identify points of damage to develop a treatment plan.

 Conventional Treatments for Flexor Tendonitis of the Elbow